serengil/deepface/README.md

 # deepface

-**deepface** is a lightweight face recognition framework.
+**deepface** is a lightweight python based face recognition framework.
 You can verify faces with just a few lines of codes.

 ```python
 from deepface import DeepFace